dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/02-metadata-enrichment/index.md

 <!--![](../../assets/images/before-manual-pod-enrichment.png)-->

 Update your deployment manifest by following instructions below:
-- SSH into your VM
+1. SSH into your VM
-- Run `kubectl edit deployment <deploymentname> -n easytrade` and add the annotations under spec > template > metadata.
-The pod will be automatically restarted and after a few minutes you will see a new one appear in your cluster as well as in Dynatrace UI.
+2. Run `kubectl edit deployment <deploymentname> -n easytrade` and add the annotations under `spec > template > metadata`.
+The pod will automatically be restarted and after a few minutes you will see a new one appear in your cluster as well as in the Dynatrace UI.

 ```
 metadata: